What Drives Us

 Urban Flooding

-Southside experiences severe flooding due to outdated stormwater systems, a lack of green spaces and wetter seasons due to climate change.
-In 2018, the National Climate Assessment estimates that the intensity of rain events have increased by 30%.
-Heavier rainfalls in a short amount of time overwhelms the system and causes flash flooding.
-Unfortunately, many residents are paying the price with streets that become inaccessible after heavy rainfall and yards that are waterlogged for days.
+Southside experiences severe flooding due to outdated stormwater systems, a lack of green spaces, and wetter seasons due to climate change.
+In 2018, the National Climate Assessment estimated that the intensity of rain events had increased by 30%.
+Heavy rainfall in a short period overwhelms the system and causes flash flooding.
+Unfortunately, many residents are paying the price, with streets becoming inaccessible after heavy rainfall and yards waterlogged for days.